What is it?

-The medical definition of endometriosis is the presence of tissue resembling - but not histologically identical to - the endometrium, including both glands and stroma, found outside the uteris in an ectopic location.
-What that means is, tissue similar to the lining of the uterus (the endometrium) is found thriving elsewhere in the body - usually in the female pelvis, but sometimes even in remote locations (even the brain, though this is extremely rare).
-Traditionally, both glands and stroma must be present for a diagnosis of endometriosis, but recent studies by Abrao et al suggest ectopic endometrium alone without stroma is enough to make the diagnosis.
+The clinical definition of endometriosis is the presence of tissue resembling - but not histologically identical to - the endometrium, including both glands and stroma, found outside the uterus in an ectopic location.
+What that means is, tissue similar to (but different from!) the lining of the uterus (endometrium) is found thriving elsewhere in the body - usually in the pelvis, but sometimes even in remote locations (even the brain, though this is extremely rare).
+Traditionally, both glands and stroma must be present for a diagnosis of endometriosis.

 Where is it?

 In the vast majority of cases, endometriosis is found in the female pelvis.
-Specific locations of endometriosis (also known as lesions or implants) have been found on every pelvic organ, including the uterus, ovaries, tubes, ligaments, ureters, bowel, bladder, and other peritoneal surfaces.
-Endometriosis has also been found elsewhere in the body, including brain, diaphragm, lungs - and even remote locations like the back of the knee (again, this is highly uncommon).
+Rarely, endometriosis has also even been found in a few men.
+Specific locations of disease, sometimes called lesions, have been identified on every pelvic organ, including uterus, ovaries, tubes, ligaments, ureters, bowel, bladder and other peritoneal surfaces.
+Endometriosis has also been found elsewhere in the body, including brain (rare in the extreme), diaphragm, lungs - and even remote locations like the back of the knee (again, highly uncommon).
 The location of the lesions, the depth to which they penetrate the tissue they rest upon, and their overall size contribute to the unique nature of this disease.
 Although there are many differing opinions concerning aspects of endometriosis, one thing everyone agrees on is that every case of endometriosis is different from every other case.
 We may find similar cases, but none that are exactly alike.
 There are 4 stages of endometriosis: minimal, mild, moderate, severe.
 However, stage was primarily developed to assess fertility and has no bearing on pain or symptoms.
-A woman in stage 1 can suffer in the extreme while a woman in stage 4 does not experience any pain (though higher stages often present with painful, fibrotic and deep disease).
+A person in stage 1 can suffer in the extreme while a person with stage 4 does not experience any pain (though higher stages often present with painful, fibrotic and deep disease).

 What does it do?